Wales Faces Grid Capacity Challenge to Achieve 100% Renewable Electricity Target by 2035

 Furthermore, plans are underway for an extra 4GW of floating offshore wind projects in the Celtic Sea region of Wales and south-west England.
 This highlights the urgent need for investment to ensure that the future grid infrastructure can meet the rising demand for energy generation across the nation.

 RenewableUK Cymru emphasized that as the transition from fossil fuels to renewables progresses, electrical power consumption is expected to double.
-This increase will stem from the growing reliance on electricity for various aspects of daily life, including the use of vehicles and heating systems.
+This increase will stem from the growing reliance on electricity for various aspects of daily life, including the use of electric vehicles and heating systems.

 The industry body emphasized that the future electricity grid network will need to undergo significant changes compared to its current centralized structure, which relies heavily on large-scale power stations.
 Instead, a decentralized network with smaller-scale power generation spread across different regions is envisioned.